-Melania Trump Won't Go To Singapore To Meet Kim Jong-Un & I Can't Really Blame Her
+Melania Trump Won't Go To Meet Kim Jong-Un & I Can't Really Blame Her

 Remember when Melania Trump rolled up to a G7 summit in Italy last year rocking a Dolce & Gabbana jacket that cost more than the average American makes in a year?
 Sorry folks, but this time around there'll be no first lady fashion decisions to mull over.
 The first lady is planning to skip on some of the biggest diplomatic events of the summer, including the G7 summit.
 And to boot, Melania Trump won't go to Singapore to meet Kim Jong-un — but I can't really blame her for that one.
 Who would want to do that?